It was a wonderful clinic! Scott is a great presenter with amazing insight into horses and how people can relate to them and how they relate to us.

-The clinic leader Scott was very knowledgeable about horse behaviour and biomechanics, and how we can influence the horse to learn to be better under saddle and how to handle stressors using groundwork.
-Then riding becomes easier and I was able to use much softer aids while on the horse.
-I found this clinic very helpful for my riding.
-Also focuses on individual needs of each participant.
-Scott is very positive and encouraging also.
+Scott was very knowledgeable about horse behaviour and biomechanics, how we can influence the horse to learn to be better under saddle and how to handle stressors using groundwork.
+Then riding becomes easier - I was able to use much softer aids while on the horse.
+Scott focuses on individual needs of each participant and is very positive and encouraging also.

 I learned to try to think like a horse, reward try, and not get obsessed with the end result in your own mind.
 Just wished I could do it every other weekend for a day!

 I enjoyed the variety of obstacles and feedback of the instructor.

 Thanks for all your help, I can't wait to come to the next clinic!
 It was all amazing.
 I learned lots from observing all the other people you were helping too.
 I learned the tools to use to help my horse deal with his fears.